Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/6-draw-triangle.md

 You might wonder why the third arg is 3 when we are drawing only one triangle.
 Well this argument does not signify how many `gl.TRIANGLES` you are drawing but it signifies how many vertices you want to render and as a triangle requires 3 vertices hence the third arg is 3.

+Now once you save the script.js file and open the browser you will se something like this:
 <div class="img-external">
 <div class= "img-container">
   <img src="https://res.cloudinary.com/dni3bvxqo/image/upload/v1766225147/dzqemcdhmczwdobzezwg.png" alt="fragment shader illustration">